KaeroDot/info-strings/README.md

       - 3
       - 4

-###TOML
+### TOML
 Similar to INI, however matrices are not easily readable and editable:

     matrix = [ [1, 2], [3, 4] ]

-###GNU Octave text format
+### GNU Octave text format
-GNU Octave use simple and powerful format for data saving, the problem is it is too talkative and hard to write manually.
+GNU Octave use simple and powerful format for data saving, the problem is it requires a header hard to write manually.
 See example of a matrix:

     # Created by Octave 3.8.1, Thu Jun 29 21:13:18 2017 CEST <some_user@some_server>
     # name: a